Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 • Content Optimization: Compression and minification are some of the distinct characteristics that improve content delivery, among other things.

-• Analytics and Reporting: Content Delivery Network provides analytics tools to track performance and usage.
-This helps in understanding patterns in the traffic and user behavior.
+• Analytics and Reporting: Content Delivery Network provides analytics tools to track performance and usage; which helps in understanding patterns in the traffic and user behavior.

 • Security Features: CDN offers various security features, including web application firewalls (WAF) and provides bot mitigation for content delivery security.